GIST-DSLab/GIFARC/docs/SETUP.md

 ```

+### 6. All Set!

-after that put gif in to ./data/GIF then you can run the code.
+You are all set up.
+Put GIF files in to ./data/GIF and run the codes.
-READ

-GENERATION.md